-I know my education is important to me.
+I know my education is important.
 It is important that I work to the best of my ability.
 I agree to do the following:

 - 1. Be at school every day and on time unless I am sick. - 2.
-Come to school each day prepared with supplies completed homework and an attitude to learn. - 3.
-Be responsible for my own behavior. - 4.
+Come to school each day prepared with supplies and an attitude to learn. - 3.
+Be responsible for my own behavior.
+Ask for help when I need it. - 4.
 Respect and cooperate with other students and adults. - 5.
 Return completed schoolwork on time. - 6.
 Read at home. - 7.
-Aim to Persevere, Be Safe, Be Responsible, Be Kind and Respectful.
+Tell my family about my school day.